 Students are given positive comments in their exercise books where a teacher identifies when the student has been successful.
 Comments in the journal can also be used in order to give a response.
-Teachers will give Vivos as part of the whole school reward system.

 If I need to speak to someone about my child's progress in English, who should I contact and how?